-Does the municipality have impact, outcome, input, output indicators?
+IDP Participation and Alignment Criteria Yes/No Does the municipality have impact, outcome, input, output indicators?
 Yes Does the IDP have priorities, objectives, KPIs, development strategies?
 Yes Does the IDP have multi-year targets?
 Yes Are the above aligned and can they calculate into a score?
 Yes Does the budget align directly to the KPIs in the strategic plan?
 Yes Do the IDP KPIs align to the Section 56 Managers Yes Do the IDP KPIs lead to functional area KPIs as per the SDBIP?
 Yes Do the IDP KPIs align with the provincial KPIs on the 12 Outcomes Yes Were the indicators communicated to the public?
-Yes Were the four quarter aligned reports submitted within stipulated time frames?
+Yes Were the four quarter aligned reports submitted to Council within the stipulated time frames?
 No